rackerlabs/technical-blog/_posts/2016-01-12-Provision-Azure-SQL-for-Sitecore.md

 authorIsRacker: true
 published: true
 categories:
+    - DevOps
-    - devops
+    - Azure
 ---

 In my previous blog post on running Sitecore in a Docker container, I used Azure SQL to host my Sitecore databases.
 Wanting a clean enviornment each time I develop, I needed a quick way to provision to Azure.
 With that requirement, I wrote a PowerShell script that makes this task repeatable for development and testing.

 <!-- more -->

 Investigating the Azure PowerShell cmdlets, Microsoft is in a state of removing Switch-AzureMode cmdlet.
 Reading the [Azure github wiki](https://github.com/Azure/azure-powershell/wiki/Deprecation-of-Switch-AzureMode-in-Azure-PowerShell), Microsoft announced they are renaming cmdlet's from verb-Azure[noun] to verb-AzureRM[noun].
 This seems to be an ongoing effort, so you will see a mix of cmdlet's in my script.

 You can download my [PowerShell script](https://github.com/jrudley/azureSitecoreBlobSqlUploader), and edit the following variables: